NorthVine-Consulting/managerdash-docs/docs/99999_releases.md

 title: Release Notes
 ---

 # ManagerDash Release Notes — v1.7.0
 ### *The “Yes, This Is Actually New” Edition*

 Released: **21 December 2025**

 ## 📊 Team Sentiment Tracking (New!)
 You can now capture and visualize team sentiment over time.

 - Add sentiment entries via a simple form
 - Get reminders to check in (because it’s easy to forget)
 - See a compact sentiment breakdown on the team dashboard
 - View a sentiment chart that shows trends, not just one-off moods

 This is about spotting patterns early — before they show up as attrition.

-## 📝 Reports That Read Like Leadership Artifacts
-Reports are clearer, more focused, and more useful.

-- Skills reports now line up cleanly with skills assessments
-- Feedback content is more prominent and easier to scan
-- Feedback counts are accurate and trustworthy
-- Team report markdown exports are fixed and reliable
-- Visual styling improvements make reports easier to share upward

-These are reports you can actually send to your boss without apologizing first.

 ## 🧠 Feedback That Moves Forward
 Feedback workflows got noticeably smoother.

 - Mark feedback as *delivered* directly from the dashboard
 - Recent feedback is ordered by when it was created (not mysteriously reshuffled)
 - Quick-add feedback uses the correct states, so nothing disappears
 - Feedback reminders show up where you’re already working

 Less hunting.
 More follow-through.

 ## 🧭 A Calmer, Smarter Dashboard
 The dashboard layout has been reorganized for clarity.

 - Summary dashboard moved to a more intuitive location
 - Sections reordered so the important stuff appears first
 - Collapsible sections reduce scrolling fatigue
 - Career goals are no longer mixed into development goals
 - Date picker added for better time-based context

 It’s easier to answer “how is my team doing?” at a glance.

 ## 🔔 Reminders, Where You Expect Them
 Reminders are more consistent and easier to find.

 - Customizable reminders (yes, really customizable)
 - Reminders appear directly on alias dashboards
 - Headings and labels are consistent across views

 The app will nudge you — but politely.

 ## 🔍 Clearer PR Reviews
 PR review signals are easier to interpret.

 - All PRs are fetched, not just a subset
 - PR states are labeled for quick scanning
 - Traffic lights now have titles, so color isn’t doing all the work

 You can tell what’s blocked, moving, or done without guessing.